zulfiqaralimir/Voice-to-Voice-Chatbot/README.md

-# Voice-to-Voice-Chatbot
-Voice-to-Voice Chatbot with Whisper, Llama 8B, and Gradio

 # Voice-to-Voice Chatbot with Whisper, Llama 8B, and Gradio

 This repository contains code for a voice-to-voice chatbot that uses OpenAI's Whisper for speech-to-text transcription, the Llama 8B model (via Groq API) for generating responses, and a text-to-speech engine to convert responses back to audio.
 The interface is created using Gradio, allowing real-time interactions.